L-Ayim/Deformer-Dawn-of-Deformation/README.md

   GPS-style path that dynamically updates.
 - That path now forms a directional ribbon with a color gradient so you can immediately tell which way to head.
+- Arrow markers are spaced along that strip to reinforce the direction of travel.